 Local and Regional Food Systems

-USDA provides many resources for new farmers who are interested in producing and marketing local food, organized under the “Know Your Farmer, Know Your Food” initiative, including:
+USDA provides many resources for new farmers who are interested in producing and marketing local food, organized under the Local and Regional Food Working Group, including:

 - A list of USDA grants and loans to help farmers and food businesses selling locally.